calebmsword/javascript-notes/deep-clone.md

 Before `structuredClone` was introduced, the most common hack for deep cloning objects was to use `const myClone = JSON.parse(JSON.stringify(myObject))`.
 This would only work for objects with primitives and/or arrays of primitives.
 Many JavaScript APIs like `Date` or `RegExp` would be lost in the process.
 And the hack throws an error if the object had circular references.

 It is very easy to create an object which references itself.
 For example, `const a = {}; a.self = a`.
-It is not uncommon for graph data structures to have children which point back to the graph; Nodes in the DOM are just one of many practical examples.
+It is not uncommon for nodes in a graph to have children which point back to that node; Nodes in the DOM are just one of many practical examples.
 Thus, any good cloning algorithm should be able to handle circular references.

 Luckily, `structuredClone` does.